rodrigue89/Swizzle/README.md

 ## How can I use it?

-You cannot uae it as of now because the aoitce xode is still in actuve developemnt.
+You cannot use it as of now because the source code is still in active development.

 ## Contributing